jbachelet/sf-oci-postman-collection/README.md

 For regular sandboxes and PIG instances, use the first part of the hostname as identifier.
 For example, for a staging instance where the hostname is `http://staging-podname-client.demandware.net`, please use `stg` as the `instance_id` environment variable (you can use `dev` for `development` and `prd` for `production`).
 For example, for a regular sandbox instance where the hostname is `http://dev01-podname-client.demandware.net`, please use `s01` as the `instance_id` environment variable.
+Also, another way to find this `instance_id` is to extract it from the Salesforce Commerce APIs Organization ID.
+In order to find it, you can do the following:
+1. Go to the Business Manager of the instance
+2. Go to the `Administration >  Site Development >  Salesforce Commerce API Settings` menu.
+3. On the page, you'll see the `Organization ID` label.
+4. This organization ID is composed of `f_ecom_{realm_id}_{instance_id}`.
+You can use the `instance_id` piece of this value in your environment variable.

 ## :information_source: Description